Blackprint/blackprint.github.io/docs/Home.md

 ## Hello 👋
 Welcome to Blackprint Editor!<br>
-This documentation still being improved 😺
+This documentation still being improved 😺<br>
+Currently this documentation is written for JavaScript

 ---